18 email marketing performance metrics for improved campaign tracking

 4

-A high spam complaint rate could mean that your subscriber list needs cleaning, either because it’s old or potentially because you have some subscribers who did not consent to receive your emails.
+A high spam complaint rate could mean that your subscriber list needs cleaning, either because it’s old or because you have subscribers who did not consent to receive your emails.

 Top tips to improve your spam complaint rate